World War I Memorial Stadium: Football history

 The first game held at the stadium was on October 6, 1922, when only the west wing of the stadium was complete.
 Kansas State defeated Washburn University in that initial contest 47–0.

 The east wing of the stadium opened for the 1924 season.
 Four years later in 1928, a two-story wooden press-box was added to the east wing.
 The upper level was for press, while the lower level featured boxes for distinguished alumni and guests.

 A pre-World War II record crowd of 17,545 attended the Wildcats' game against #6 Oklahoma on November 11, 1939.
 Kansas State lost the game 13–10.
 After the war there were a handful of games where attendance exceeded 20,000, including a crowd of 23,822 to watch #18 Kansas State play #9 Oklahoma in 1953.

 The first night college football game at Memorial Stadium was played on September 20, 1947.
 Oklahoma A&M defeated Kansas State by a score of 12–0.

+Colorado defeated Kansas State 40-6 in stadium's last game November 18, 1967.